Are You Ready to Get Your Medical Marijuana Card?

 - Once you create your unique password and re-login to their system, access the "Your Card" page.
 Review the information that the doctor submitted and correct it as necessary.

 - As shown above, Florida law requires you to upload a copy of the necessary proof of residency.
-All patients or caregivers must upload a copy of a valid Florida driver license or Florida identity card.
+All patients or caregivers must upload a copy of a valid Florida driver's license or Florida identity card.
 A smartphone pic works well.

 - Notably, the Registry connects to the Division of Highway Safety and Motor Vehicle’s State ID system.
 They match your contact information with your state ID or driver's license and automatically add your ID photo to your file.